 Questions 6 asked about current community knowledge and support for the benefits and goals of Community Power.
-Support was expressed for each goal, with the strongest support for lower energy bills, increased renewable energy and local control.
-Marlborough Community Power will increase community knowledge of how a Community Power Program supports each of these benefits.
+Support was expressed for each goal, with the strongest support for lower energy bills, local control and increased renewable energy.
+Swanzey Community Power will increase community knowledge of how a Community Power Program supports each of these benefits.

-Question 7 asked about community support for renewable energy in electricity supply above the state minimum, or Renewable Portfolio Standard (RPS), which is currently 21.
-6% of all electricity consumed in New Hampshire and scheduled to level off at 25% in 2025.
-The response was very strongly in support for renewable energy.
-Adding the green slices of the following pie chart together, 92% of respondents supported extra renewables in their energy supply, and 54% said they were willing to pay more for it.
-8% responded they did not want more renewable energy.
-One person did not answer the question.
+Question 7 of the survey asked about community support for renewable energy in electricity supply above the state minimum, or Renewable Portfolio Standard (RPS).
+The RPS is currently set at 20% of all electricity consumed in New Hampshire.
+82% of respondents supported extra renewables in their energy supply, and 26% said they were willing to pay more for it.
+15% responded they did not want more renewable energy.